federicamilinanni/SBtabVFGEN/README.md

 ### Output

-The outputs are _observable quantities_ of this system; what is and isn't an output depends on what you can measure (or have knowlege about).
-Outputs are ususally converted to functions in the target language. _Experimental Data_ and _Outputs_ are intimately related as the outputs are the model's equivalent of the data and in some way those can be compared to one another.
+The outputs are _observable quantities_ of this system; what is and isn't an output depends on what you can measure (or have knowledge about).
+Outputs are usually converted to functions in the target language. _Experimental Data_ and _Outputs_ are intimately related as the outputs are the model's equivalent of the data and in some way those can be compared to one another.